-The charity also operates a defined benefit scheme pension scheme, The St Mary's Wrestwood Children's Trust Pension Scheme.
+The charity operates a defined benefit pension scheme.
+The St Mary's Wrestwood Children's Trust Pension Scheme.

 The scheme was closed to new members on 31 July 2009.
 This is a separate trustee administered fund holding the pension scheme assets to meet long term pension liabilities.
-An actuarial valuation was carried out based on data as at 31 March 2017 and updated to 31 August 2020 for the purposes of an FRS102 report by a qualified actuary.
+An actuarial valuation was carried out based on data as at 31 March 2017 and updated to 31 August 2021 for the purposes of an FRS102 report by a qualified actuary.

 The Trust currently pays contributions at the rates set out in the Schedule of Contributions prepared following the 31 March 2017 scheme funding valuation.
 Under this Schedule of Contributions, the Trust has to pay contributions over a period of 12 years 5 months from 1 April 2017, currently at the rate of £244,668 per annum, most of which increased each 1 April by 3.5% per annum.
 This includes an allowance to cover administration, actuarial and consultancy costs.
 Any other expenses of the scheme, including levies to the Pension Protection Fund, will be met by the Trust.
-The total contributions made during the year ended 31 August 2020 were £239,804 (2019 - £240,628).
+The total contributions made during the year ended 31 August 2021 were £272,000 (2020 - £239,804).

-Principal actuarial assumptions at the Balance Sheet date were:
+Principal actuarial assumptions at the Balance Sheet date (expressed as weighted averages):